ValerieThoma/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 You can modify the folder configuration in your `cypress.json`.
 See {% url 'configuration' configuration %} for more detail.

+{% note info "What files should I add to my '.gitignore file' ?" %}
+Cypress will create a {% url `screenshotsFolder` configuration#Screenshots %} and a {% url `videosFolder` configuration#Videos %} to store the screenshots and videos taken during the testing of your application.
+Many users will opt to add these folders to their `.gitignore` file.
+Additionally, if you are storing sensitive environment variables in your `cypress.json` or `cypress.env.json`, these should also be ignored when you check into source control.
+{% endnote %}

 ## Fixture Files

 Fixtures are used as external pieces of static data that can be used by your tests.